-How to Easily Change the Color of a Leather Couch
+How to Easily Change the Color of a Couch

-Are you thinking of changing the color of your leather couch?
-Maybe you just updated your family room, and the current color of the couch doesn’t work with the new décor.
+Are you thinking of changing the color of a couch?
+Maybe you just updated your family room, and the current color of your leather couch doesn’t work with the new décor.
 Or maybe the color of your couch is fading, and you want to renew it.
 Buying a new leather couch or reupholstering your old couch can be expensive.
-However, you can easily and economically change the color of a leather couch with ColorBond LVP as a do-it-yourself project.
+However, you can easily and economically change the color of a couch with ColorBond LVP as a do-it-yourself project.
 Here’s how.

 Here a customer used 8 cans ($187.00) of ColorBond LVP to change the color of her leather couch.
 “I’m elated with the results,” she wrote.
 “Unbelievable!”

 If your couch has damage like holes, tears, burns, etc., it’s best to make repairs before painting.
 This can be done with a leather repair kit.
 These kits include patches and adhesives to make repairs and provide a solid foundation for the application of ColorBond LVP.